BitcoinDesign/Guide/guide/payments/send.md

 </div>

 **Variations**
-- Automatically set the fee-rate
+- Automatically set the fee rate
 - Allow sender to choose from presets
 - Allow sender to enter a custom fee rate (advanced)

 **Do's**

-- If the sender does not have advanced knowledge about bitcoin fees but wants control over the fee-rate, provide presets to select how urgent the transaction is (e.g. low, medium, high priority)
+- If the sender does not have advanced knowledge about bitcoin fees but wants control over the fee rate, provide presets to select how urgent the transaction is (e.g. low, medium, high priority)
-- When using presets clearly communicate estimated confirmation time and costs related to each of the fee rate options
+- When using presets, clearly communicate estimated confirmation time and costs related to each of the fee rate options
-- When allowing users to enter their own fee rate warn the sender if they enter an amount far beyond the recommended fee-rate for the next block
+- When allowing users to enter their own fee rate, warn the sender if they enter an amount far beyond the recommended fee rate for the next block

 ## Reviewing and approving the payment